byuitechops/fix-final-grade-scale/README.md

    5. Password for the admin login

-Also see [course-list-generator](http://www.github.com/byuitechops/course-list-generator) for help in making the list of ou numbers.
+Also see [course-list-generator](http://www.github.com/byuitechops/course-list-generator) for help in making the list of ou numbers. when you run course-list-generator, you don't need to use anything for the query.
+This will insure that you fix every course.

 ## Output
 It writes a CSV file to the current directory that shows the value and text of the final grade select element before and after the program ran.
 It also writes a file that has recorded any courses that threw an error.